isomerpages/caas-aviationcareers/_about/Key event highlights.md

 </div>
 <div>
 <p>
-Aviation Education zone curated with Institutes of Higher Learning, to feature the myriad of aviation educational pathways and training opportunities available to students and working professionals&nbsp;
+Aviation Education zone curated with Institutes of Higher Learning, to feature the myriad of aviation educational pathways and training opportunities available to students and working professionals
 </p>
 </div>
 </div>